Jori Barash

 Admission, Tuition, and Housing: The Relative Effects of Guarantees on the College Outcomes of Low-Income Students with Stella Flores, Matt Giani, and Richard Murphy (Policy Brief Coming Soon) [Supported by the Spencer Foundation]

 Selective universities may soon be limited to race-neutral approaches for promoting diversity.
 We provide evidence on the complementarity between guarantees and targeted outreach.
 The Texas Advance Commitment guarantees free tuition to admitted students with family adjusted gross incomes below $65,000.
 Exploiting this discontinuity among admitted students, we observe a large change in total aid, but no evidence of a change in enrollment.
 We investigate whether information frictions explain the null effect with a randomized control trial.
 The trial targets high school seniors eligible for free or reduced-price lunch and in the top 10% of their class.
 The first wave of the study included 32 high-poverty schools, with 16 randomized to receive outreach that included proactive guarantees of free tuition, housing placement, and a housing scholarship.
-Results are preliminary and subject to change: relative to outreach alone, outreach with guarantees increased applications by 18 percent and admissions by 10 percent.
+Results are preliminary and subject to change: relative to outreach alone, outreach with guarantees increased applications by 18 percent, admissions by 10 percent, and enrollment by 11 percent.
 Point estimates are larger for students with guaranteed admission.

 PRE-DOCTORAL PUBLICATION